We count down the reasons why companies could benefit financially from relocating their operations to cloud-based systems.

 - A decline in annual oil consumption of 640 million barrels.

-3. Lower maintenance costs
+3. Lower Maintenance Costs

 Since you aren’t responsible for infrastructure you avoid any maintenance costs associated with it.
 Being in the cloud means someone else is looking after your infrastructure.
-Not only will this save you money, it can remove the headache of dealing with servers and complex hardware maintenance.
+Not only will this save you money, but it can remove the headache of dealing with servers and complex hardware maintenance.

 Cloud service companies are in the business of business continuity.
 Server maintenance and security updates are executed seamlessly and without disrupting business productivity.